Scouting Information - To be read in conjunction with the Game Rules page

 Then the spreadsheet returns a price at which you can buy this player at.
 You then have a week to make the decision to buy, and if necessary, raise any finances.
 If you do not want the player, the commissioner will post him on the forum boards and notify all the other managers that there will be a forum auction on the player.

 In order to add another dimension and allow managers the chance to work on outstanding young prospects, a separate spreadsheet has been created for YOUTH/RESERVE ONLY (x number) players.
-The same principle as above applies, but age bands are u17 and 17-20.
+The same principle as above applies.
 The player replaces one of your reserve, x number players and should you get lucky (and be willing to develop him) you could land a huge prospect for the future.

 A second spreadsheet is needed as the parameters for the regular u21s and x number (reserve only) u21s will be vastly different; those entering your reserves side will start out much weaker than a named/senior player.